ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * It amends two of the requirements on profiles of the ACE framework (see {{sec-updated-requirements}}).

+* It deprecates the original payload format of error responses conveying an error code, when using CoAP and/or CBOR encoding in the ACE framework.
+Also, it defines a new payload format according to the problem-details format specified in {{RFC9290}} (see {{sec-updated-error-responses}}).

+   In this respect, it also updates the profiles of the ACE framework defined in {{RFC9202}}, {{RFC9203}}, and {{RFC9431}}.

 ## Terminology ## {#terminology}

 {::boilerplate bcp14}